-This research effort will focus on developing the models, methods, and understanding to overcome existing barriers to realization of robust and reliable teams of intelligent agents and Soldiers in a squad.
-The goals of this work are to pursue concepts for processing large-scale text and speech of low-resource languages; concepts for determining visual saliency in large scale imagery and video data sets; militarily-relevant pattern recognition and mapping methodologies; techniques to enable real-time decision making; approaches to develop new world-models of recently encountered spaces; algorithms to infer relationships between disparate elements and events; and approaches to autonomously recognize, model, and anticipate dynamic changes in information processes.
+This research effort will focus on developing the models, methods, and understanding to overcome existing barriers for the realization of robust and reliable teams of intelligent agents and Soldiers in a squad.
+The goals of this work are to pursue concepts for processing large-scale text and speech of low-resource languages; concepts for determining visual saliency in large scale imagery and video data sets; militarily-relevant pattern recognition and mapping methodologies; techniques to enable real-time decision-making; approaches to develop new world-models of recently encountered spaces; algorithms to infer relationships between disparate elements and events; and approaches to autonomously recognize, model, and anticipate dynamic changes in information processes.

-TPOC: Stuart H. Young, (301) 394-5618, stuart.h.young.civ@mail.mil and Reginald L. Hobbs, (301) 394-1981, reginald.l.hobbs2.civ@mail.mil.
+TPOC: David G. Baran, (301) 394-5613, and Reginald L. Hobbs, (301) 394-1981, reginald.l.hobbs2.civ@mail.mil.